coconath0/Vaccine-Administration/README.md

 # Vaccine-Administration
-Final project of Introduction to programming
+Final project of Introduction to programming (made on 2021)

+Code made by: Nathaly Ingol
+Big-O analysis by: Milagros Corbera

 The objectives of this project are the following: